-Neil Olshey enters his second season as General Manager of the Portland Trail Blazers in 2013-14 after being named the team’s 10th General Manager in franchise history on June 4, 2012.
-As General Manager, Olshey leads the organization’s Basketball Operations department, overseeing talent evaluation, player personnel decisions, contract negotiations and salary cap management.
+Promoted to President of Basketball Operations in 2015, Neil Olshey was named the 10th General Manager in franchise history on June 4, 2012, and completed his eighth season at the helm in 2019-20.
+As President of Basketball Operations, Olshey leads the organization’s Basketball Operations department, overseeing talent evaluation, player personnel decisions, contract negotiations and salary cap management.

-Less than a month after joining the Trail Blazers, Olshey drafted Damian Lillard (sixth overall), the fourth unanimous NBA Rookie of the Year in league history, along with Meyers Leonard (11th overall) and Will Barton (40th overall).
-He then signed Nicolas Batum to a long-term deal and named veteran coach Terry Stotts head coach of the Trail Blazers on August 7, 2012.
+Less than a month after joining the Trail Blazers, Olshey drafted Damian Lillard, the fourth unanimous NBA Rookie of the Year in league history and a five-time All-NBA honoree.
+He then named veteran coach Terry Stotts head coach of the Trail Blazers on August 7, 2012.

 Under Olshey’s direction, the Clippers transitioned into a playoff team in 2011-12 after he assembled one of the deepest rosters in the NBA prior to the start of the season.
 During a six-day span, Olshey added Chris Paul, Caron Butler and Chauncey Billups while re-signing DeAndre Jordan to a team that already featured Blake Griffin, Mo Williams and Eric Bledsoe.
 The Chris Paul trade led to Olshey receiving the “Best Sports Transaction of the Year” award at the MIT Sloan Sports Analytics Conference.